 Transformation under Norman Rule

 These influences demonstrate the adaptive character of the cathedral, which not only preserved its Byzantine elements but also adopted new, Western patterns.
-The building survived numerous cataclysms, including the devastating earthquakes of 1783 and 1908, which necessitated significant structural modifications.
-Today's appearance is the result of a synthesis of many eras, where the austere Angevin Gothic of the facade coexists with the richness of Neapolitan Baroque in the interior.
+The building survived the seismically difficult period in Calabria's history, especially after the catastrophic sequence of earthquakes in 1783, and its present appearance is the result of many interventions.
+In practice, it is the medieval portal and the later Baroque layers of the interior that best define the temple's character today.

 A Synthesis of Cultures